VyacheslavMik/jsf/README.md

 # JSF

-An interpreter of the forth-83 (http://forth.sourceforge.net/standard/fst83/) written on the javascript.
+An interpreter of the forth-83 standard (http://forth.sourceforge.net/standard/fst83/) written on the javascript.

 ### Usage